Simple treatments to help ease the pain and trouble associated with hemorrhoids or piles.

 Hemorrhoids can usually be diagnosed from a simple medical history and physical exam.
 External hemorrhoids are generally apparent, especially if a blood clot has formed.
 Your clinician may perform a digital rectal exam to check for blood in the stool.
 She or he may also examine the anal canal with an anoscope, a short plastic tube inserted into the rectum with illumination.
 If there's evidence of rectal bleeding or microscopic blood in the stool, flexible sigmoidoscopy or colonoscopy may be performed to rule out other causes of bleeding, such as colorectal polyps or cancer, especially in women over age 50.

-Most hemorrhoid symptoms improve dramatically with simple, at-home measures.
+Dramaric relief for most hemorrhoid symptoms can be found with simple, home remedies for hemorrhoids.
 To avoid occasional flare-ups, try the following.

 Get more fiber.
 Add more fiber to your diet from food, a fiber supplement (such as Metamucil, Citrucel, or Fiber Con), or both.
 Along with adequate fluid, fiber softens stools and makes them easier to pass, reducing pressure on hemorrhoids.
 High-fiber foods include broccoli, beans, wheat and oat bran, whole-grain foods, and fresh fruit.
 Fiber supplements help decrease hemorrhoidal bleeding, inflammation, and enlargement.
 They may also reduce irritation from small bits of stool that are trapped around the blood vessels.
 Some women find that boosting fiber causes bloating or gas.
 Start slowly, and gradually increase your intake to 25–30 grams of fiber per day.
 Also, increase your fluid intake.

 Exercise.
 Moderate aerobic exercise, such as brisk walking 20–30 minutes a day, can help stimulate bowel function.